Skip to content

 Ramphal : The bullock heart fruit

 As a kid, I always believed my grandfather loved the fruit “Ramphal” because they shared a connection to “Ram” through their name.
+Legend states this fruit was consumed by Lord Ram and that is how it got its name.

 I grew up listening to stories about this fruit and that it was way better, tastier, and healthier than the easily available custard apple ( which btw, belongs to the same family).
-It was only years later when my parents bought a new home in Kokan that I actually saw the fruit.
+It was only years later when my parents bought a new home in Kokan that I saw the fruit.
 My dad proudly showed off his Ramphal tree in his backyard and gave me the honor of actually plucking my fruit while teaching me about judging the fruit for ripeness.

 Ramphal